Subbinder/LLM-Lab_chatbot/README.md

 `pip install -r requirements.txt`

-and also creat env 👽
+and also create env 👽